witheve/docs/src/tutorials/quickstart.md

   [#div, text: "Hello, {{name}}"]
 ```

-Since we matched on a record with a name attribute, we now have a reference to that name, and we can inject it in a string using `{{ ... }}` embedding.
+Since we matched on a record with a name attribute, we now have a reference to that name, and we can inject it into a string using [`{{ ... }}`][string-interpolation] embedding.
 We can also swap out `tag: "div"` for the sugared `#div`.
-Tags are used a lot in Eve to talk about collections of related records.
+[Tags][tags] are used a lot in Eve to talk about collections of related records.
 For example, we could search for all records with a `#student` tag, with name, grade, and school attributes.

 ```eve
 search